Photo credit: UN Photo/Isaac Billy

-Citation: Ateng, M.A.
+This analysis summarizes and reflects on the following research: Ateng, M.A.
 (2018).
 Fragments of peace in South Sudan: A critical look at the intervention strategies of the South Sudan ethnopolitical conflict.
 Peace Studies Journal, 11(1), 25-43.

 Multiple conflict intervention strategies have been attempted by the international community to end the six-year conflict in South Sudan, yet none of them have achieved lasting peace.
 The conflict intervention strategies implemented have largely ignored the social-psychological root causes of the conflict and thus have failed to bring about peace.
 The outbreak of armed conflict in South Sudan was characterized by economic and political marginalization with ethnic undertones.
 The final straw was when South Sudanese President Salva Kiir (of the Dinka ethnic group) dismissed Vice President Riek Machar (of the Nuer ethnic group) in late 2013 on the assertion that Machar was plotting a coup, and violence quickly broke out.
 Both Kiir and Machar have relied upon their ethnic ties to stoke the conflict and assert their claims to power.
 Upon his ousting, Machar created the Sudan People’s Liberation Movement-In-Opposition (SPLM-IO) to wage an armed campaign against the current government, also known as the Sudan People’s Liberation Movement (SPLM).
 A formal peace agreement was signed in April 2016 to create a Transitional Government of National Unity.
 However, four months later, violence broke out, and the transitional government dissolved.
 Leading up to the peace agreement, the international community had implemented a variety of conflict intervention strategies to foster peace, including sanctions, ceasefires, and peacekeeping operations.

-Social Psychology: “the scientific field that seeks to understand the nature and causes of individual behavior in social situations”
+|Social Psychology||“the scientific field that seeks to understand the nature and causes of individual behavior in social situations.”

 In this article, the authors examine these conflict intervention strategies, including the peace agreement itself, in an attempt to understand why they have been unsuccessful.
 By examining the theoretical justifications for—and criticisms of—sanctions, ceasefires, peacekeeping operations, and peace agreements, the authors seek to identify critical aspects of the conflict that were overlooked.
 The authors argue that because these conflict intervention strategies were conceptualized using realist and liberal theories, they neglected to take into account the social-psychological perspective and were thus flawed when implemented in South Sudan.
 Realist and liberal frameworks emphasize the self-interested actions of state or political actors, therefore the conflict intervention strategies based on these frameworks emphasize institutional changes and power-sharing among political actors.
 The social-psychological perspective emphasizes and prioritizes love, justice, trust, mercy, reconciliation, relationship-building, and security rather than the motivation factors of each actor.
 According to the authors, the failure of conflict intervention strategies in South Sudan can be largely attributed to the international community’s assumption that their default strategies—based on realist and liberal theoretical foundations—are universally applicable.
 The international community also neglected to view the conflict from a social-psychological perspective and therefore did not address all the conflict factors.